CrisSherban/BrainPad/README.md

 <img src="pictures/helmet.jpg">

 ## Usage
+*   #### acquire_eeg.py
+    This script allows to connect to OpenBCI Cyton board through BrainFlow and acquire data in form of raw EEG. <br>
+    For a Cyton board and a Linux machine the setup is the following:
+    *   Connect the Ultracortex Helmet with the Cyton Board to your machine
+    *   Run the script and follow the acquisition protocol

 *   #### acquire_fft.py
     This script allows to connect to OpenBCI GUI through LSL Protocol and acquire data in form of FFT. <br>